Somalia: HRDs Face Tough Challenges.

 In early March 2021, Somali journalist & human rights activist; Jamal Farah Adan shot and killed, Al-Shabaab claims responsibility.

-The coalition of Somali human rights defenders CSHRDS asked authorities in the Somali region of Puntland are asked to conduct a swift and thorough investigation into the killing of journalist Jamal Farah Adan and hold those responsible to account.
+The coalition of Somali human rights defenders CSHRDS asked authorities in the Somali region of Puntland to conduct a swift and thorough investigation into the killing of journalist Jamal Farah Adan and hold those responsible to account.

-In the evening of March 1st; 2 unidentified gun men shot and murdered Jamal outside a shop where he ran in the northern part of the city of Galkayo.
+In the evening of March 1st; two unidentified gun men shot and murdered Jamal outside a shop where he ran in the northern part of the city of Galkayo.
 Media reports and separate statements published by two local press rights groups, the Media Association of Puntland and the Mogadishu-based Somali Journalists Syndicate confirmed the incident.

 On his Facebook account, where he posted political commentary and reporting, Jamal had previously said that he received threats from the Al-Shabaab militant group.
 After the killing, Al-Shabaab announced on its radio station, Radio Andalus, that it had killed Jamal for opposing the group, according to news reports and a recording of that broadcast.
 CPJ released this report accordingly;